kavin160100/Correlation-Study-LST_CO/README.md

 2. clipping of satellite data using Geojson AOI
 3. calculating LST from Landsat 8 Images

-Refer to the report pdf for a detailed description of the problem datasets and methodology used in this project and the results.
+Refer to the report pdf for a detailed description of the problem, datasets and methodology used in this project and the results.